Illia0/Winter_Task/README.md

 - **Accuracy** is used as the primary metric for model comparison.
 - **Loss** (model error on test data) is also analyzed.

-## Authors

-This project was developed for experimenting with machine learning methods on the MNIST dataset.